Ypertex/blog/content/articles/iooi/impact-vs-outcome/index.md

 **Impact:** Elon Musk wants humankind to colonize Mars (which is impossible for him to achieve on his own).
 There are partners who are interested in the same thing.

-**Outome:** Musk's contribution so far will be affordable transportation to and from Mars.
-It's insufficient to make the colonization happen by itself---but without it, colonization won't occur either.
+**Outcome:** Musk's contribution so far will be affordable transportation to and from Mars.
+It's insufficient to make colonization happen by itself—but without it, colonization won't occur either.

 (Output: To achieve affordable transportation, Musk founds SpaceX and produces rockets that are reusable and hence massively bring down cost of transport.
 Input: Lots of money, expertise, innovation, etc.)
 {{</note>}}